jaimetur/PhotoMigrator/help/6-immich-photos.md

   With this example, the Tool will connect to your Immich Photos account and will remove all Albums found (including all the assets contained on them, because we are using the complementary argument).

 > [!CAUTION]
 > This process is irreversible and will clean all the Albums (and optionally also all the assets included) from your Immich Photos account.
-Use it if you are completelly sure of what you are doing.
+Use it if you are completely sure of what you are doing.

 ## <span style="color:blue">Remove Albums by Name Pattern from Immich Photos:</span>